inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

 The MAC-specific parameters are set in the configurations for the individual MACs.

-For B-MAC, the wireless interface's :par:`macType` parameter is set to :ned:`BMac`.
+For B-MAC, the wireless interface's mac module type is set to :ned:`BMac`.
 Also, the :par:`slotDuration` parameter is set to 0.025s (an arbitrary value).
 This parameter is essentially the nodes' sleep duration.
 Here is the configuration in